shenxrr/Recipes-and-Ratings/README.md

 Then, we've calculated the average rating for each recipe in the dataset accordingly and added to the dataframe.
 The column name is "average rating"

-We will only observe the columns that are relevant to our investigation since our goal is to infer the possible effect of cook time on healthiness of recipes.
+We will only observe the columns that are relevant to our investigation since our goal is to infer the possible effect of cooking time on healthiness of recipes.

 Then we manipulated the nutrition column to have more detailed information about the nutrition.
 We seperated each component in nutrition column into multiple columns. we've changed the data type of each of the nutrients to floats since they were strings in a list from the original dataset and which is hard to calculate directly.